What are “Financial Modeling Assumptions”?

 - Forecasting financial data based on assumptions

-The forecasting process necessitates the preparation of the company’s financial statements – balance sheet, income, and cash flow statements, based on modeling assumptions.
+The forecasting process necessitates the preparation of the company’s financial statements – balance sheet, income, and cash flow statements, based on financial modeling assumptions.

 Key Learning Points

 - Financial modeling assumptions refer to the creation of assumptions about a company’s future growth based on analyzing its historical performance

 - The set of assumptions made about future business conditions drive the forecasts of a company’s financial statements and is the basis of building a financial model

 - The financial modeler has design choices to make while constructing a financial model and the forward assumptions which drive the model output

 Future Assumptions – Salient Features

 The key point to note regarding modeling assumptions is that a financial model is basically built on this set of assumptions.
 The assumptions will decide the expected future business conditions that drive the forecasts of a company’s balance sheet, cash flows, and income statement (for example, forecasts of line items such as revenues and earnings).

-Further, a very important aspect of modeling assumptions, is that items such as earnings and cash flows – must be forecast properly into the future, as the outlook for the financial performance of a company largely determines the intrinsic value of its stock.
+Further, a very important aspect of financial modeling assumptions, is that items such as earnings and cash flows – must be forecast properly into the future, as the outlook for the financial performance of a company largely determines the intrinsic value of its stock.

 If we see the historical sales going up by 5% in every historical period, we may assume that the future sales in the forecast period will also go up by 5%.
 If last year’s sales were 100, step forward sales would be 105.
 Assumptions may be for sales to grow faster or slower than the previous year.

 The other place to look for future assumptions is within industry research in case there are any factors that may have a positive (or negative) impact on this company.
 If we were using a 5% assumption for the future sales growth we may choose to increase it to reflect robust economic conditions.